Prioritize the Requirements

 Extension for Setting Priority

-When there a large number of requirements and the basis for the prioritization has been well defined a script or add-in could be developed that could assign the Priority automatically based on a specified algorithm.
-Additional properties such as business value could be assigned using Tagged Values and any requirements that did not have the requisite properties set could be written to a log or presented as a search result list.
-The script or add-in could be used on multiple projects giving a consistent and unbiased result.
+When there is a large number of Requirements and the basis for the prioritization has been well defined, a script or Add-In could be developed that could assign the Priority automatically based on a specified algorithm.
+Additional properties such as business value could be assigned using Tagged Values, and any Requirements that did not have the requisite properties set could be written to a log or presented as a search result list.
+The script or Add-In could be used on multiple project,s giving a consistent and unbiased result.